 Some of Georgetown's larger shopping malls are just outside of the tourist areas.

 KOMTAR: Officially named the Kompleks Tun Abdul Razak, the 64-story KOMTAR is Georgetown's most prominent skyscraper.
 KOMTAR was Georgetown's first real shopping mall and doubles as an important bus terminal for the city.
-Restaurants fill the bottom of the KOMTAR complex and a sky bridge connects Prangin Mall - one of the largest shopping malls in Penang.
+Restaurants fill the bottom of the KOMTAR complex; The Top Theme Park offers thrills at the very top floors; and a sky bridge connects Prangin Mall – one of the largest shopping malls in Penang.

 Little India and Chinatown: If the gigantic shopping malls become tiresome, head out to Lebuh Campbell, Lebuh Chulia, and Lebuh Pantai for a change of scenery.
 Wandering the boutiques and small shops of Little India while Bollywood music thumps from sidewalk speakers is a unique shopping experience.
 Mamak restaurants making hot teh tarik and street vendors selling Malaysian noodle dishes ensure that you will have the energy to keep walking.

 Chowrasta Bazaar: The original Chowrasta Bazaar was built in 1890.
 Known as the famous "wet market" on Penang Road, the Chowrasta Bazaar sells fish, food items, and lower quality goods such as clothing.
 Nutmeg and other local spices can be purchased here as gifts for far cheaper than at the tourist-oriented markets.
 A great collection of second-hand books can be found in shops upstairs above the market.